Zum Hauptinhalt springen

 Consultants, Coaches, Recruiters

-Tax Consultant: Phishing and Client Data Leak
+Tax Consultant: Phishing and a Client Data Leak

-Architect: Ransomware Encrypts Project Data
+Architect: Ransomware Encrypts Project Files

-IT Freelancer: Client System Compromised
+IT Freelancer: A Client Network Is Compromised

-What Should Cyber Insurance Cover?
+What Should a Freelancer Policy Actually Cover?

 MerkmalCoverageAreaImportant for Freelancers